 Te Waka and Energy

 Te Waka is actively involved in exploring how Waikato can meet the changing energy sector needs of the future.
-Te Waka already has partnered with global leaders to support the development of the region’s renewable energy sector.
+We partner with global leaders to support the development of the region’s renewable energy sector.

 Te Waka has partnered with BlueFloat Energy and Elemental Group Limited to transform the region’s economic performance in the energy sector.
 A current focus is The Waikato Offshore Wind project, which will help decarbonise the local industrial ecosystem and support the sustainable growth of energy-intensive industries.
 Click here to find out more.